Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 To tackle the sparsity problem, we could not take advantage of the full text versions of the annotated articles.
 The existing training data are sets of positive sentences with at least one dataset annotation.
 There is no guarantee that the rest of these articles do not include other datasets and checking such a large amount of content is highly time-consuming.
 To mitiguate this issue, we separated the task in two steps, the first one to identify the data sentences in a complete article, and the second one to spot dataset mentions in selected data sentences.

+For the dataset mention recognition, we use the following resources:

+* a re-annotated version of https://github.com/xjaeh/ner_dataset_recognition (`ner_dataset_recognition/`), a set of 6,000 sentences in the IR/ML/NLP domain with 3,684 dataset mentions.
+We fully reviewed the dataset and re-annotated to follow our dataset annotation principles: it covers now new dataset (not just reused ones) and annotation is at dataset level (avoid one annotation for a conjunction expression of datasets).

+* a set of approx. 1000 sentences from PubMed Central full-texts with at least one dataset mention (explicit and implicit datasets) and partial data acquisition device annotations.

+These resources were used to train a LinkBERT base model [@yasunaga2022linkbert] with an additional CRF activation layer.

+For the data sentence classification model, we used 2,000 positive sentences containing at least one dataset mention and 20,000 negative data sentences without dataset mention from PubMed Central full-texts and from the Coleridge dataset ^[https://www.kaggle.com/competitions/coleridgeinitiative-show-us-the-data/data].
+This dataset was used to train a LinkBERT base model binary classifier.

 ### Architecture